 - Never rinse pet waste out of yards or sidewalks into storm drains.

-- Don't use pet waste as fertilizer.
+- Don't use pet waste as fertilizer or compost.
 This can create health hazards and can harm soil quality.

 - Never toss pet waste into a storm drain.